lameuler/entangler/README.md

 Entangler is the all-in-one platform for managing requests and item loans.

 > [!NOTE]
-> The backend is no longer between hosted, so the live site will not work as expected.
+> The backend is no longer being hosted, so the live site will not work as expected.

 ## Docker Quickstart